polakowo/datadocs/docs/machine-learning/machine-learning.md

 - Quantify suitability of data for ML: number of records and features, availability and quality of labels.

 #### Data cleaning and preprocessing

+> Data scientists spend 80% of time cleaning their data and 20% of time complaining about it.

 - Data-gathering methods are often loosely controlled, resulting in corrupted values.
     - The raw data retrieved in the first step is in most cases unusable by ML algorithms.